Lithuania–Sweden relations: Agreements

 In 1991, the two countries signed a trade agreement.

 In January 2000, the two countries signed an agreement on safety enhancement at nuclear plants.
 In March the same year, the two countries signed a nuclear safety cooperation agreement.

 In 2005, the two countries together with Russia signed an agreement on exclusive economic zones on the Baltic Sea continental shelf.
 The economic zones meet in the Dutch Trench, 141 km from the coastline.
 The new border falls approximately 1.5 km short of the demarcation line under the 1988 agreement between the Soviet Union and Sweden.

 Cooperation

 The Swedish Chamber of Commerce in Lithuania was started as Swedenhouse in 2001 and was converted into a Chamber of Commerce in 2005.

 In 2007, Lithuanian energy company Lietuvos Energija and Sweden's Svenska Kraftnat announced they were considering a possible linking of the two countries' energy grids.
 This resulted in the two companies signing a memorandum of understanding with Latvenergo from Latvia in 2009.
 Due to be completed in spring 2016, the project aims at building a link - a cable of approximately 350 km in length across the bottom of the Baltic Sea, and converter stations to connect electric power transmission systems of Lithuania and Sweden.
 A preliminary total cost of the project is between EUR 516-738 million.

-Embassies

-The Embassy of Lithuania is located in Stockholm, Sweden.
-The Embassy of Sweden is located in Vilnius, Lithuania.
+The cable, called NordBalt was commissioned in 2015.

+European Union

+Sweden joined the European Union in 1995.
+Lithuania joined the EU in 2004.

+NATO

+Lithuania joined NATO in 2004.
+Sweden joined NATO in 2024.